June 1962 Alcatraz escape: John and Clarence Anglin

-John William Anglin (born May 2, 1930 – disappeared June 11, 1962) and Clarence Anglin (born May 11, 1931 – disappeared June 11, 1962) were born into a family of 13 children in Donalsonville, Georgia.
+John William Anglin (born May 2, 1930 – disappeared June 11, 1962) and Clarence Anglin (born May 11, 1931 – disappeared June 11, 1962) were born into a family of thirteen children in Donalsonville, Georgia.
 Their parents, George Robert Anglin and Rachael Van Miller Anglin, were seasonal farmworkers; in the early 1940s, they moved the family to Ruskin, Florida, 20 mi south of Tampa, where the truck farms and tomato fields provided a more reliable source of income.
 Each June they migrated north as far as Michigan to pick cherries.
-Clarence and John were reportedly inseparable as youngsters; they became skilled swimmers, and amazed their siblings by swimming in the frigid waters of Lake Michigan as ice still floated on its surface.
+Clarence and John were reportedly inseparable as youngsters; they became skilled swimmers and amazed their siblings by swimming in the frigid waters of Lake Michigan as ice still floated on its surface.

-Clarence was first caught breaking into a service station when he was 14 years old.
-The brothers began robbing banks and other establishments as a team in the early 1950s, usually targeting businesses that were closed, to ensure that no one got injured.
-They claimed that they used a weapon only once, during a bank heist – a toy gun.
-On January 17, 1958, brothers John, Clarence, and Alfred Anglin robbed the Bank of Columbia in Columbia, Alabama and made off with £19,000.
-The FBI captured them and all received 35-year sentences, which they served at Florida State Prison, Leavenworth Federal Penitentiary, and then Atlanta Penitentiary.
-After repeated attempts to escape from the Atlanta facility, Clarence, assuming a prerogative of the warden, tried to ship John out of Leavenworth; he cut the top out of a big bread box and bottom out of another.
+Clarence was first caught breaking into a service station when he was fourteen years old.
+He and John began robbing banks and other establishments as a team in the early 1950s.
+They claimed that they used a weapon only once, during a bank heist–a toy gun.

+On January 17, 1958, John, Clarence and their brother Alfred robbed the Bank of Columbia in Columbia, Alabama, making off with US$19,000.
+The Federal Bureau of Investigation (FBI) captured them and all received thirty-five-year sentences, which they served at Florida State Prison, Leavenworth Federal Penitentiary and then Atlanta Federal Penitentiary.
+After repeated attempts to escape from Atlanta, Clarence, assuming a prerogative of the warden, tried to ship John out of Leavenworth; he cut the top out of a big bread box and bottom out of another.
 John sat in one, and Clarence set the other on top, then packed in loaves of bread.
-A truck was ready to haul John and other boxes to a prison farm camp when a supervisor, suspicious of the size, discovered them.
+A truck was ready to haul John and the other boxes to a prison farm when a supervisor, suspicious of the size, discovered them.
 John and Clarence were transferred to Alcatraz.
 John arrived on October 24, 1960, as inmate AZ1476, and Clarence on January 16, 1961, as inmate AZ1485.